Linea offers products that meet the following criteria:

 Fair

-Sustainable resource management
+Sustainable

 While on a holiday in Sardinia, founders Johan and his partner discovered the cork handbags that were being sold in local shops.
 "We never seen that before," they thought.
 The two were so impressed by the bags that they decided to make their own collection of vegan bags: Italian designs made from environmentally friendly cork.
 And that’s how Lin&a was born.